ccorcos/piano-sketch-tool/README.md

 ## Features

-- url encoding that's more compressed.
+- accept midi input
 - play back notes with the same timing.
 	- halt feature togglable -- wait for you to play all the notes before continuing.

-- save to url bar
-- clear / restart
+- ui stuff
+	- piano guides in the ui.
+	- indication if you hit the right note at the right time.

-- save notes to a file (or URL bar)
+- save notes to a file
 - load a file with notes

 ### Later